-In 2015 OOM Verzekeringen will celebrate its 75th anniversary.
-We began as an insurer of war and kindred risk during the Second World War and have now developed into a specialist provider of standard and increased fire risk cover and insurance abroad.
+OOM Verzekeringen began as an insurer of war and kindred risk during the Second World War and has now developed into a specialist provider of increased fire risk cover and insurance abroad.

 The war years

 On 16 July 1940, five company directors founded the Onderlinge Oorlogsschadeverzekering Maatschappij (Mutual War Damage Insurance Company).
 The aim was to allow policy holders to collectively bear the risk of war damage.
 In contrast to other companies, that mainly operated regionally, ‘the OOM’ provided insurance throughout the whole of the Netherlands.

 The OOM met a clear need and grew significantly during the war years.
 It didn’t take long before new departments were added, for industrial risk, personal liability, jewellery and inland navigation.
 As the fear of large-scale military action in the Netherlands increased, so did demand for war and kindred risk insurance.